samienr/zola-website/content/blog/soundhax/index.md

 ---

 # The Vulnerability
-For context, the M4A format uses the MP4 file formt.
+For context, the M4A format uses the MP4 file format.
 At its core, SoundHax exploits a bug in how the *Nintendo 3DS Sound* application handles MP4 atom tags.

 That is, when loading in an M4A file, a 256-byte buffer is allocated on the heap for song names (the max size according to the MP4 spec).
 The song name is then copied from the file into the buffer using one of two functions: